playframework/playframework/documentation/manual/scalaGuide/main/forms/ScalaFormHelpers.md

 ## Twitter bootstrap field constructor

-There is also another built-in field constructor that can be used with [[TwitterBootstrap | http://twitter.github.com/bootstrap/]].
+There is also another built-in field constructor that can be used with [[TwitterBootstrap | http://twitter.github.com/bootstrap/]] 1.4.
+(Note: 2.0.2 will support LESS 1.3 and Bootstrap 2.0.)

 To use it, just import it in the current scope: